 The bottom line:

-As noted by many lawmakers, it has always been Congress' intent to sunset this narrow law once it is no longer necessary.
-That is why the original legislation and all its progeny included expiration dates.
-There is no policy justification or technological reason for STELAR to be reauthorized.
+Congress should allow STELAR to expire, as it originally intended.
+There is no policy justification or technological reason for this outdated law to be reauthorized.
 The time has come to stop subsidizing billion-dollar satellite TV companies and to instead provide viewers with the local news, weather and emergency information they want and need.
-Congress should let STELAR expire.